Working on OTP in an IDE

 aws s3 cp --recursive target/site/enunciate/apidocs s3://dev.opentripplanner.org/apidoc/x.y.z --acl public-read

-- Check that docs are readable and show the correct version via the Javadoc landing page at
+- Check that docs are readable and show the correct version via the development documentation landing page.

-- Finally, tag and push this release to make it official
+- Finally, if everything looks good, tag and push this release to make it official and trigger deployment

 - Check that Travis CI build of the release tag succeeded

-- Check the end of the build log to make sure the Maven artifacts were uploaded
+- Check the end of the build log to make sure the Maven artifacts were staged for release

 - Email the OTP dev and users mailing lists